nouira/jquery-form-rails/README.md

-A port to rails gem base on the jquery Form Plugin git repository
+A rails gem that is forked directly from the jquery Form Plugin git repository to make easy updates for future versions.

 ---